Shaquille O’Neal, Anthony Hamilton, Questlove, Lynn Whitfield, Jonathan Slocumb and Wendell Pierce supporting HBCUs and their Students at the UNCF National Virtual Walk for Education®

 A UNCF survey of more than 5,000 students across 17 HBCUs found that many are dealing with difficulties such as sick family members, trouble paying bills and general stress from the ongoing pandemic and recent protests against police brutality.
 Support is needed now more than ever as students and institutions are faced with challenges including COVID-19 and racial disparities.

-Current national sponsors of the UNCF National Virtual Walk for Education® are Colgate-Palmolive, Global Payment, Inc., Essentia Water, Bayer and Arch Capital Group, LTD.
+Current national sponsors of the UNCF National Virtual Walk for Education® are at the National Doctorate Level, Colgate-Palmolive and Global Payment, Inc.; National Master’s Level, Arch Capital Group, LTD., Bayer, Essentia Water and Goldman Sachs.

 Dr. Billy Hawkins, president of the oldest HBCU in Alabama, Talladega College, will deliver remarks on behalf of the UNCF-member institutions and presidents.
 Miss National UNCF Alia Scott, Wiley College; student Brionna McGhee, Xavier University; and alumna Velvet Gunn, Lane College, will also be speaking during the event.